dimkr/tootik/README.md

 * All instance data is stored in a single file, a [sqlite](https://sqlite.org/) database that is easy to backup and restore.
 * It's lightweight: a <=$5/mo VPS or a SBC is more than enough for a small instance.
 * It implements the subset of ActivityPub required for its feature set but not more, to stay small, reliable and maintainable.
-* It's written in two languages ([Go](https://go.dev/) and SQL), making the codebase suitable for educational purposes and easy to hack on.
+* It's written from scratch (not forked from some other project) in two languages ([Go](https://go.dev/) and SQL), making the codebase suitable for educational purposes and easy to hack on.
 * It's permissively-licensed.

 ## Features